brainsesh/brainsesh.github.io/README.md

   <img src="./images/logo.jpg" alt="Brainsesh Logo" width="450"/>
 </div>

-This space is created to foster an environment for,
-- **Exploring ideas**
-- **Meaningful engagement** and
-- **Inspiring conversations**

-Whether you're looking to explore intellectual curiosity, spark new thoughts or collaborate on projects **brainsesh** is your go-to space.
+This space is created to share learnings, thought experiments, and personal blogs from contributors.
+Whether you're looking to explore intellectual curiosity, spark new thoughts or have meaningful technical conversations **brainsesh** is your go-to space.

 ---